The Atomic City: Production

-This was the film debut for star Gene Barry and director Jerry Hopper.
-This was the first feature film allowed to be filmed on location inside the city of Los Alamos, during the period that the entire community was still closed to the public at large.
-It includes views of the residential neighborhoods, main entrance gate, and of the laboratory buildings (from a distance).
-Filming was also done at the Puye Cliff Dwellings.
+The Atomic City is the first feature film allowed to be shot in Los Alamos during the period when the entire community was closed to the public at large.
+It includes views at the main entrance gate (including a scene inside the building) and within laboratory buildings (with faces of workers redacted).
+Filming also took place at the Puye Cliff Dwellings.